files-community/Website/src/routes/docs/configuring/tags/+page.md

 You can create and edit tags from the advanced page in the settings.
 To do that, follow these steps:

-- Tap on the "Settings" icon at the top right corner of the screen.
+- Tap on the "Settings" icon in the top right corner of the screen.
 - Tap on "Advanced" in the menu that appears.
 - Tap on "Tags".
 - You will see a list of all the tags you have created.